 But I got the shot, and I still got the freaking flu .. wtf man?

 Hey guess what – YES you can still get the flu even when you get the shot.
 Remember when I just said it covers only 3-4 strains?
-There are a BAZILLION strains of the virus, because viruses are capable of mutating (like they’re really good at it).
+There are a BAZILLION strains of the virus, because viruses are capable of mutating (they’re really good at it).
 BUT I will say with no pause, having the shot will make it much less miserable than not having it at all.
 AND guys..
-I have seen people die from the flu.
+I have seen people die horrific deaths from the flu.
 Not just the old, but the young as well.
 The virus went straight for their heart and ultimately killed them.
 People that were completely healthy until they got the flu!
-Young mothers, teenagers, you name it.
-Something I never wish on anyone or their family, especially when it’s entirely preventable.
+Young mothers, teenagers, the elderly, you name it.
+It’s something I never wish on anyone or their family, especially when it’s entirely preventable.
 Now remember, I come from the world of healthcare and whole-heartedly believe in preventive medicine and all the perks entailed.
 There are people who feel differently when it comes to vaccines, we are all entitled to our opinions, but mine will never change.
 And if you even try to go down the whole “vaccines lead to autism” path, I will consider you a complete idiot.

 8) Kombucha: Did you guys know antibiotics can wipe out the “good” bacteria that lives in your gut?
 Yes, you have good and bad bacteria that live in harmony in your body.
 When one of them gets out of whack, bad things happen.
-Be proactive, especially if you’re put on antibiotics, and protect your gut with probiotics.
+Be proactive, especially if you’re put on antibiotics for some bacterial illness, and protect your gut with probiotics.
 I recently got into Health Ade Kombucha, a fermented tea packed with probiotics and other body feel goods.
 Love their pink lady apple flavor!
 Whether kombucha is your thing or you prefer Kefir (tastes like yogurt) or maybe Good Belly (yummy juice!) – probiotics are always a good idea.
 Happy gut- happy life yall.
 Also- try gargling apple cider vinegar!
-It’s one of those “home remedies” you hear about but man, when I start feeling off I.e. scratchy throat, I gargle a good amount of this stuff and it eats away bacteria like I devour chocolate cake!
+It’s one of those “home remedies” you hear about but man, when I start feeling off i.e. scratchy throat, I gargle a good amount of this stuff and it eats away bacteria like I devour chocolate cake!
 Num num num!

 10) Epsom Salt Baths: These baths have been my go-to ever since my teenage years, hurting from all day ballet rehearsals.
 Hot baths actually burn calories (hell yes!) while the epsom salt works its magic to ease sore muscles and discomfort, soothe headaches, and detoxify your system.
 Add a little bit of lavender and you’re on your way to steamy bliss.